Hardware Enforced Protection for Secure Data Transfers

 The Owl Cyber Defense XD Prism Multi-Protocol Platform (XD Prism MPP) data diode solution secures file transfers and data streaming between classified and unclassified networks.

-The XD Prism MPP is available in several different form factors to support tactical and datacenter use cases, with support for multi-protocol data flows at up to 10 Gbps.
+The XD Prism MPP is available in several different form factors to support various use cases, with support for multi-protocol data flows at up to 10 Gbps.

 Owl’s MPP software platform is based on a STIG compliant, CLIP enforced, EAL4+/OSPP Red Hat Enterprise Linux (RHEL) foundation.
 It is capable of scanning, validating, filtering files and streaming data to ensure only authorized content is transferred.
 Owl Cyber Defense’s NSA/NCDSMO evaluated and approved one-way transfer (OWT) data diodes, integrated in each XD Prism MPP hardware platform, provide hardware enforced separation of data flows.